-Sometimes life and other people can get to us causing us to feel stressed, anxious and generally unhappy.
+Sometimes life and other people can get to you causing you to feel stressed, anxious and generally unhappy.
 What to do?
-While there are tons of ways of dealing with this, we generally want to get to our happy place.
+While there are tons of ways of dealing with this, you generally want to get to your happy place.

 What and where is your happy place?
 How do you get there?

 If you’re driving to work in rush hour traffic, thinking and stressing about all that faces you when you get to the office, it would be almost impossible to have a relaxed and productive day.
 The stress would carry through the day, probably escalating as you dealt with each difficult person and challenging situation.
 Then you would further increase the stress on the drive home through another rush hour of traffic and annoying drivers while you dwelled on the day at the office and stressed about all you had to accomplish.

 You would bring all the stress and anxiety of the day home to your family.
 By this time your nerves are fried and having a great conversation with your partner would be almost impossible.
 Instead, you would probably want to eat something quick and comforting (and generally unhealthy) while you vegged out in front of the television.
 Then you would go to bed and wake up the next day to repeat the process.

 Isn’t there a better way?
 Of course there is.
 You just have to slow down enough to get there.

 You’re always in such a hurry to get somewhere, accomplish and achieve more and more.
 It’s rare that you slow down enough to ask where you’re really going.